ashupanwar10/kubernetes-learning-begineers/README.md

 -   `kubectl get replicasets`: List all the replica sets in the cluster
 -   `kubectl delete pod <pod-name>`: Delete the specified pod
 -   `kubectl delete replicaset <replicaset-name>`: Delete the specified replica set
+-   `kubectl get deployments`: List all the deployments in the cluster
+-   `kubectl delete deployment <deployment-name>`: Delete the specified deployment